-In light of the above and subject to the proposed conditions, it is therefore considered that the proposed development fundamentally complies with relevant planning policy.
+In light of the Highway Officer's comments, and subject to the suggested conditions, it is considered that the proposed dwellings fundamentally comply with Policy GP4 of the Powys Unitary Development Plan 2010.

 Biodiversity

 With respect to Biodiversity, specific reference is made to UDP policy ENV3; as such the PCC Ecologist was consulted with regard to this application.